-BIF IV and BIF V are seeking to acquire high quality, core infrastructure assets on a value basis.
-In order to be able to acquire high-quality core assets, Brookfield is focused on essential services with inelastic demand.
-It will identify strong barriers to entry, due to regulatory and/or contractual frameworks and attractive locations.
+BIF IV and BIF V seek to acquire high quality, core infrastructure assets on a value basis, focused on essential services with inelastic demand, strong barriers to entry due to regulatory and/or contractual frameworks and attractive locations.
 Brookfield seeks sustainable, long-term, inflation-linked cash flows with high operating margins.
 In order to invest on a value basis, Brookfield taps into proprietary deal flow utilizing its proactive outreach program and advantages of scale and operating expertise.
 It capitalizes on a broad global mandate to invest opportunistically where pockets of value exist and to leverage its ability to execute large, multifaceted transactions, where there is less competition.
 In order to enhance value with an operations-oriented approach, Brookfield's focus is on acquiring control or co-control of investments.
-Brookfield implements an active management approach through the use of business plans.
-It will originate accretive organic growth projects and add-on acquisitions as it seeks to execute opportunistic exits in order to maximize value.
+Brookfield originates accretive organic growth projects and add-on acquisitions as it seeks to execute opportunistic exits in order to maximize value.